-Cash-back cards aren’t known for having a lot of great perks, but the Chase Freedom has one that our editors have classified as “excellent” because it stands out from the standard perks that come with many cards.
+Cash-back cards aren’t known for having a lot of great perks, but the Chase Freedom has two that our editors have classified as “excellent” because they stand out from the standard perks that come with many cards.

 Chase Freedom’s Other Features

 - Extended warranty